GDP-Master/GDP1-Syllabus/notes.md

 Have students "level up" through the class.

 Have a leader board.
+Arrange the leader board so that you can see who has specific expertise (leader can move up if they can help with a question - move someone up in an area where they lead; likewise they can move down if they are unable to help with a question below their level af mastery).
 Allow students to become mentors for other students and when their mentees move up on the leader board the mentor also moves up.
+Use team progress on the leader board.

 ## GDP 1